esravolkan/Rag-Agent-Chatbot/README.md

 ## 🌱 About Me

-I'm Duygu Jones, a Data Scientist passionate about Machine Learning and exploring Generative AI.
+I'm Duygu Jones, a Data Scientist with a curiosity for learning and development in the fields of Machine Learning and Generative AI.

 You can learn more about me and my work at:
 - **LinkedIn**: [Linkedin/duygujones](https://www.linkedin.com/in/duygujones/)